awsdocs/aws-cdk-guide/v2/identifiers.md

 The constructs in an AWS CDK application form a hierarchy rooted in the `App` class\.
 We refer to the collection of IDs from a given construct, its parent construct, its grandparent, and so on to the root of the construct tree, as a *path*\.

-The AWS CDK typically displays paths in your templates as a string, with the IDs from the levels separated by slashes, starting at the node just below the root `App` instance, which is usually a stack\.
+The AWS CDK typically displays paths in your templates as a string\.
+The IDs from the levels are separated by slashes, starting at the node immediately under the root `App` instance, which is usually a stack\.
 For example, the paths of the two Amazon S3 bucket resources in the previous code example are `Stack1/MyBucket` and `Stack2/MyBucket`\.

-You can access the path of any construct programmatically, as shown in the following example, which gets the path of `myConstruct` \(or `my_construct`, as Python developers would write it\)\.
-Since IDs must be unique within the scope they are created, their paths are always unique within a AWS CDK application\.
+You can access the path of any construct programmatically, as shown in the following example\.
+This gets the path of `myConstruct` \(or `my_construct`, as Python developers would write it\)\.
+Since IDs must be unique within the scope they are created, their paths are always unique within an AWS CDK application\.

 ------
 #### [ TypeScript ]